8 minute read

 Verified Facts

-fn, and if the last expression has no semicolon, that value becomes the return value.
-Evidence: How Functions Work - The beginner practice flow is built around
+• Rust functions are defined with fn, and if the last expression has no semicolon, that value becomes the return value.
+Evidence: How Functions Work Meaning: the distinction between statements and expressions is central to understanding Rust return values.

 Directly Confirmed Results